 All of this takes its toll financially, mentally, and emotionally.
 The injuries sustained in a rear-end collision may even result in the wrongful death of a loved one, leaving you with funeral expenses on top of overwhelming grief.

-The more serious your injuries, the more important it is that you consult with a rear end collision lawyer to ensure you receive a fair settlement for your pain, suffering, lost wages, medical bills, and property damage.
+The more serious your injuries, the more important it is that you consult with a rear end collision lawyer to ensure you receive a fair settlement for your pain and suffering, lost wages, medical bills, and property damage.

 Car Insurance: How Does the Insurance Company Treat You?